tomexiskandar/bintang/README.rst

 Bintang.read_dict(dict_obj, tablepaths)
 ---------------------------------------
-Read a dictionary object and create one or more table according different hierarchy paths contained in object.
+Read a dictionary object and create one or more table according to different hierarchy paths contained in object.

 :dict_obj: a Python dictionary object.
 :tablepaths: a list of paths which contain a list of objects (equivalent to records).